openemv/tr31/README.md

 [![MacOS build](https://github.com/openemv/tr31/actions/workflows/macos-build.yaml/badge.svg)](https://github.com/openemv/tr31/actions/workflows/macos-build.yaml)<br/>
 [![Windows build](https://github.com/openemv/tr31/actions/workflows/windows-build.yaml/badge.svg)](https://github.com/openemv/tr31/actions/workflows/windows-build.yaml)<br/>

-This project is an implementation of the ASC X9 TR-31 standard.
-Given that most uses of this standard involve dedicated security hardware, this implementation is mostly for validation and debugging purposes.
+This project began as an implementation of the ASC X9 TR-31 standard and has since grown to include the ANSI X9.143 standard which supersedes it, and the ISO 20038 standard which extends it.
+However, this project continues to refer to TR-31 key blocks (instead of secure key blocks) due to the popularity of that particular naming.
+Given that most uses of these standards involve dedicated security hardware, this implementation is mostly for validation and debugging purposes.

 If you wish to use this library for a project that is not compatible with the terms of the LGPL v2.1 license, please contact the author for alternative